Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/README.md

 ```

 ### Querying entities
-Querying entities in the table
+Querying entities in the table:

 ```python
 from azure.data.tables import TableClient